stonepros/stone/doc/architecture.rst

 Calculating PG IDs
 ~~~~~~~~~~~~~~~~~~

-When a Ceph Client binds to a Ceph Monitor, it retrieves the latest copy of the
+When a Stone Client binds to a Stone Monitor, it retrieves the latest copy of the
 `Cluster Map`_.
 With the cluster map, the client knows about all of the monitors,
 OSDs, and metadata servers in the cluster. **However, it doesn't know anything
 about object locations.**